Sediment in Water

 Generally speaking, there are likely no real health concerns related to drinking water that contains sand or sediment (other than grit between your teeth).
 Most people don't like drinking gritty water, however, and it can cause problems in faucets, showers, and appliances where the sediment collects and causes blockages.

 The best way to deal with sedimentation in water treatment is to use a physical water filter.
 These filters are measured in microns, which tells you what size particles the filter can trap.
 You can find filters with micron ratings as large as 50 microns (about the size of the average human hair) down to 0.35 microns and smaller.
-US Water Systems offers a range of sediment filters for your home, as well as a wide range of replacement filters for sediment water treatment, including pleated, spun polypropylene, and string wound sediment filters.
+US Water Systems offers a range of sediment filters for your home, as well as a wide range of replacement filters for sediment water treatment, including pleated and spun polypropylene.